-The Transparency Act and the OECD guidelines for multinational enterprises supports the United Nations Guiding Principles (UNGP) and OECD guidelines for multinational enterprises' approach to due diligence and recognizes the need to have processes in place to assess, identify, prevent, mitigate, and account for how the impact on human rights is addressed.
+The Transparency Act supports the United Nations Guiding Principles (UNGP) and OECD guidelines for multinational enterprises' approach to due diligence and recognizes the need to have processes in place to assess, identify, prevent, mitigate, and account for how the impact on human rights is addressed.
 It is understood that this is an ongoing activity, as risks may change over time in line with operational changes or external influences.

 FSNC has established policies and guidelines for due diligence that harmonize with the OECD guidelines for multinational enterprises.
-The due diligence process has been established by and will be monitored by the ESG and Legal team at FSNC, and will be owned internally the Tax Compliance Manager at FSNC.
+The due diligence process has been established by and will be monitored by the ESG and Legal team at FSNC and will be owned internally by the Tax Compliance Manager at FSNC.
 Other firm functions will support the process depending on the matter subject to due diligence.

-What FSNC aims to achieve through its policy based on the OECD guidelines for multinational enterprises is to prevent and mitigate risks and implement measures to mitigate de facto adverse impact.
+What FSNC aims to achieve through its policy is to prevent and mitigate risks, as well as to implement measures to mitigate any de facto adverse impact.